 The system is described using a tight binding Hamiltonian with a single carbon $p_{z}$ orbital per site.
 We divide our system into three regions as first described by Caroli \etal\cite{Caroli_1971,Caroli_II}, namely left and right semi-infinite electrodes and a scattering region.
 The latter consists of the NR and the finite nanotube segments that overlap with it.

 The Hamiltonian of the scattering region $\hat{H}_{S}$ can be written as,

-where $H_{L}$ and $H_{R}$, represents the structure of a finite segment of the SWNTs with four unit-cell layers, $H_{\rm NR}$ corresponds to the NR, and $\hat{\gamma}_{L / R}$ is the van der Waals coupling matrix between the corresponding nanotube segment and the NR.
+where $H_{L}$ and $H_{R}$, represent the structure of a finite segment of the SWNTs with four unit-cell layers, $H_{\rm NR}$ corresponds to the NR, and $\hat{\gamma}_{L / R}$ is the van der Waals coupling matrix between the corresponding nanotube segment and the NR.
 For simplicity, we will assume only first nearest neighbor coupling, and given the AA-stacking, the matrix elements are equal between sites of the NR and SWNT, which are on top of each other (Fig.~\ref{estr}(d)), and zero otherwise.